autoplot/documentation/javadoc/org/das2/catalog/DasDirNode.md

+# org.das2.catalog.DasDirNode

-# org.das2.catalog.DasDirNodeAll directory node objects can have children
+All directory node objects can have children

 ***
 <a name="childPath"></a>
 # childPath